There are ways to prevent becoming that annoyed and irritated mom. Or what I like to call Mommy Monster.

 First, counting to 10 gets you to calm down enough to focus.

-You can focus and process what your feeling and why do you feel the way that you do.
+You can focus and process what you feeling and why you feel the way that you do.

-Secondly, counting to 10 helps you to calm down to put things into perspective.
+Secondly, counting to 10 helps you calm down and put things into perspective.
 Many times things aren’t as bad as they seem once you calm down and take a step back.

-These 10 seconds will allow you to regroup before saying or doing something that you may regret.
+These 10 seconds will allow you to regroup before saying or doing something you regret.

 Remember that your child is just that … a child.

-Many times I have watched and seen kids push their parents to the limits.
+I have often watched kids push their parents to the limits.
 Kids know what they’re doing at times when they’re testing and pushing the limits.

 But you have to remember that they’re just a kid.
 And you can’t let a kid push you to that limit.